Shenandoah Plaza National Historic District: Hangar One

-The hangar was constructed in 1931.

-Moffett Field's "Hangar One" was built during the Depression era for the USS Macon.
-Hangar One is still one of the largest unsupported structures in the country.
-The airship hangar is constructed on a network of steel girders sheathed with galvanized steel.
-It rests firmly upon a reinforced pad anchored to concrete pilings.
+Moffett Field's "Hangar One" was built in 1931 during the Depression era for the USS Macon, and is one of the largest unsupported structures in the country.
+The airship hangar is constructed on a network of steel girders sheathed with galvanized steel, and rests firmly upon a reinforced pad anchored to concrete pilings.

-The airship hangar itself, measures 1,133 feet (343 m) long and 308 feet (93 m) wide.
-The floor covers eight acres (32,000 m²) and can accommodate Six (6) (360 feet x 160 feet) football fields.
+The airship hangar structure measures 1,133 feet (343 m) long and 308 feet (93 m) wide, and the floor covers eight acres (32,000 m2) (the same size as six football fields).

-The building has aerodynamic architecture.
-Its walls curve upward and inward, to form an elongated dome 198 feet (60 m) high.
+The structure itself has aerodynamic architecture as its walls curve upward and inward, to form an elongated dome 198 feet (60 m) high.
 The clam-shell doors were designed to reduce turbulence when the Macon moved in and out on windy days.
-The "orange peel" doors, weighing 500 tons (511.88 tonnes) each, are moved by their own 150 horsepower motors operated via an electrical control panel.
+The "orange peel" style doors, weighing 500 tons (511.88 tonnes) each, are moved by their own 150 horsepower motors, which are operated via electrical control panel.

-The airship hangar's interior is so large that fog sometimes forms near the ceiling.
-A person unaccustomed to its vastness is susceptible to optical disorientation.
-Looking across its deck, planes and tractors look like toys.
-Along its length maintenance shops, inspection laboratories and offices help keep the hangar busy.
-Looking up, a network of catwalks for access to all parts of the structure can be seen.
-Two elevators meet near the top, allowing maintenance personnel to get to the top quickly and easily.
+The hangar interior is so large that fog sometimes forms near the ceiling.
+A person unaccustomed to its vastness can be susceptible to optical disorientation, and looking across its deck, planes and tractors look like toys to some.
+Along the length of the hangar there are maintenance shops, inspection laboratories, and offices that support hangar actives.
+Looking up, a network of catwalks for access to all parts of the structure can be seen, and two elevators meet near the top, allowing maintenance personnel to get to the top quickly and easily.

-Narrow gauge tracks run through the length of the hangar.
-During the period of airship, the rails extended across the apron and into the fields at each end of the hangar.
-This tramway facilitated the transportation of an airship on the mooring mast to the airship hangar interior or to the flight position.
-During the brief period that the USS Macon (ZRS-5) was based at Moffett, Hangar One accommodated not only the giant airship but several smaller non-rigid lighter-than-air craft simultaneously.
+Narrow gauge tracks run through the length of the hangar, forming a tramway, and during the period of airship, the rails extended across the apron and into the fields at each end of the hangar.
+This tramway facilitated the transportation of an airship on the mooring mast to the airship hangar interior, or to the flight position.
+During the brief period that the USS Macon (ZRS-5) was based at Moffett, Hangar One accommodated not only the giant airship, but several smaller non-rigid lighter-than-air aircraft simultaneously.